mathflowjs/mathflow/docs/guide/expressions.md

 z = xy
 ```

 To handle that kind of composition, add a binary operator between the variables.
-Otherwise, it is considered as an identifier or keyword.
+Otherwise, it is considered as an _identifier_ or a reserved keyword.

 ```sh
 x = 3